15 TV Series Set In Small Towns: The Strange & The Spooky

 For me, the love affair with small town drama began thirty odd years ago with Twin Peaks.
 Who could forget the cherry pie-obsessed FBI Special Agent Dale Cooper investigating Laura Palmer's murder (a girl with a lot of secrets), or the simply bizarre dancing dwarf in the Red Room?

-Thanks to iconic shows like this, we have certain expectations.
-Namely, that TV series set in small towns should deliver deliciously eccentric characters, thrilling situations, and enough satisfying twists and turns to keep us guessing.
-The underlying assumption is that things are about to get spooky, suspenseful or surprising.
-As a creator, any inherent suspense or anticipation that can be built organically like this is a bonus.
-But be warned: disappoint at your peril!
+Thanks to iconic shows like this, audiences have certain expectations about series set in small towns.
+Namely, that they should deliver deliciously eccentric characters and enough twists and turns to keep us guessing.
+The underlying assumption is that things are about to get spooky and downright strange.
+Don't deliver and viewers will click away.

 But it's not only an intriguing set-up from the audience's point of view.
-The stifling atmosphere of a small town, where everyone has known each other forever, offers so much potential to a writer.
-The complex relationships, the tangled web of lies and deceit coupled with a winning story premise, can provide enough juice for a series to run for several seasons.
+The stifling atmosphere of a small town offers so much potential to a writer.
+The complex relationships, the tangled web of lies and deceit combined with a winning story premise can provide enough juice for a series to run for several seasons.

-Similarly, any enclosed setting where an ensemble cast is pinned down for a limited period is the ideal environment to grow drama – like germs in a petri dish.
-This is partly why series such as The Perfect Couple or White Lotus are so successful: throw a bunch of good-looking, wealthy people into a small town like Nantucket (or resort/holiday destination) and watch them implode during (or in the run-up to) a murder investigation.
-It's no wonder The Perfect Stranger clocked an impressive 3.4 billion minutes of viewing time in its opening week on Netflix.
+Any setting where an ensemble cast is pinned down for a limited period is the ideal environment to grow drama – like germs in a petri dish.
+This is partly why series such as The Perfect Couple or White Lotus are so successful.
+Confine a bunch of privileged people to a small town or island like Nantucket or Sicily and watch them implode during (or in the run-up to) a murder investigation.
+It's no wonder The Perfect Couple clocked an impressive 3.4 billion minutes of viewing time in its opening week on Netflix.

-Five Tips for Writing a Small Town Mystery TV Series:
+Five Tips for TV Writing: Creating A Small Town Mystery Series:

 Anchor the story.
 Don't skimp on descriptions of the town; it's a key character in your series.
-The more local and authentic you can make it (even if it's a fictional place), the more time your audience will want to spend there.
+The more local flavour and authenticity you can provide (even if it's a fictional place), the more time your audience will want to spend there.

 Make it peculiar: quaint but quirky with a generous dash of sinister.
 We're here for the characters, sure, but also the vibes.

 Send in an outsider on a mission.
-Better yet, someone from the town who finds themselves forced to (unwillingly, of course) return.
+Better yet, someone originally from the town who finds themselves forced to return.
 Cliché?
-Yup, but there are always ways to make it different and original.
-And, conveniently, the audience can enter the world through this character's eyes.
+Yup, but there are always ways to make it different.
+Conveniently, the audience can enter the world through this character's eyes.

 Give everyone a secret; we're here to lift the veil on some unpleasant truths.
-Ideally, the main character should have some meaty, dark personal trauma to work through (or just some run-of-the-mill personal problems might do).
+Ideally, the main character should have some meaty, dark personal trauma to work through.
 Thing is, these issues should in some way impact or influence the main dramatic question of the show.
 In some cases, it may even be crucial to solving the core mystery (see Sharp Objects).

 15 Successful TV Drama-Mystery-Crime Series Set in Small Towns: